AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ## New features and enhancements

-* **Integration with AEM assets**.
-Read-only access to AEM asset is now available. <!-- GS-2432 -->
+* **Integration with Adobe Experience Manager Assets**.
+Read-only access to Adobe Experience Manager Assets is now available. <!-- GS-2432 -->

 * **Enhancements to the Update Template workflow**.
-Users updating templates now select the channel in which they want to use the template. <!-- GS-4029 -->
+Users updating templates now select the channel for which they want to use the template. <!-- GS-4029 -->

 * **Improved Create page load performance**.
 Unused dependencies have been removed from the page load process. <!-- GS-3630 -->

 * **Multi-section email support**.
 Editors can now generate emails that contain multiple sections and images.
-They can also regenerate specific fragments of a generated email (for example, headline). <!-- GS-2436 -->
+They can also regenerate specific fragments of a generated email (for example, a headline). <!-- GS-2436 -->

 * **Toggle between desktop and mobile view during creation**.
 Users can now toggle between desktop and mobile view to preview email experience variants. <!-- GS-4314 -->